Eralyen/scrip/README.md

 ## Security features
 ### Global Password Verification
 This script periodically verifies the hardcoded SCRIP password against the custom coin's subwallet_info.
-This allows you to change the password globally, which useful if you suspect that someone stole your SCRIP binary.
+This allows you to change the password globally, which is useful if you suspect that someone stole your SCRIP binary.
 If you change the password in subwallet_info AND recompile the script with the new password, the stolen binary will refuse to launch, and will close if already running.
 This feature only verifies the main SCRIP password.

 ### Global Cap on Login Attempts
 Using a similar mechanism as above, SCRIP keeps track of unsuccessful login attempts to prevent bruteforcing attacks.
 If your program hits this cap unexpectedly, it means someone stole your copy of SCRIP and is trying to login.
 Don't panic, they should be locked out of the program, just like you are.
 I highly recommend checking your system's security, and then changing your password to prevent further disruptions.